getfem/getfem/doc/sphinx/source/userdoc/gasm_high.rst

 Derivation order and symbolic differentiation
 ---------------------------------------------

 The derivation order of the assembly string is automatically detected.
-This means that if no tests function are found, the order will be considered to be 0 (potential energy), if first order tests functions are found, the order will be considered to be 1 (weak formulation) and if both first and second order tests functions are found, the order will be considered to be 2 (tangent system).
+This means that if no test functions are found, the order will be considered to be 0 (potential energy), if first order test functions are found, the order will be considered to be 1 (weak formulation) and if both first and second order test functions are found, the order will be considered to be 2 (tangent system).

 In order to perform an assembly (see next section), one should specify the order (0, 1 or 2).
 If an order 1 string is furnished and an order 2 assembly is required, a symbolic differentiation of the expression is performed.
 The same if an order 0 string is furnished and if an order 1 or 2 assembly is required.
 Of course, the converse is not true.
 If an order 1 expression is given and an order 0 assembly is expected, no integration is performed.
 This should not be generally not possible since an arbitrary weak formulation do not necessary derive from a potential energy.